 Have you ever heard the phrase “fake it till you make it”?
 I’m thinking I’m going to officially name my garden the “Fake It Till You Make It Garden” since I basically have no idea what I am doing.
 Case in point – transplants, how do you plant them?
 I heard somewhere you were supposed to tease the roots away from the ball of soil, so that’s what I did.

 It’s been a week, and theoretically my spinach should have sprouted, but we did have a two nights with below-freezing temperatures this week, so I’m just going to give them the benefit of the doubt that they’ll show up soon.
+It makes you wonder about using wooden greenhouses sometimes.
 The transplants look much the same as the day they left the nursery, except now they’re in the ground.

 Tomorrow I’ll plant beets, radishes, leeks, peas, turnips, and rutabega.
 And then after that will come carrots, lettuce, onions, and even some seed potatoes… whenever I figure out when to plant them.